 - mild diarrhea

-- swelling sensation in the body
+- a swelling sensation in the body

-- itching and swelling of the face, throat, or tongue
+- temporary itching of the skin

-Allergy and medical conditions
+Allergies and medical conditions